Dmitrii-Russu-Labs-Snippets/spring-rest-security-entrypointHandler-lambda/README.md

 ---

+## Overview

+This repository demonstrates a minimal and compact way to customize Spring Security error handling using **lambdas directly in `SecurityConfig`**.
+Instead of creating separate component classes or beans, both `AuthenticationEntryPoint` and `AccessDeniedHandler` are implemented inline as lambda expressions.

+This keeps the setup very concise — ideal for demos, prototypes, or smaller projects — while still returning consistent JSON error responses:
+- **401 Unauthorized** → custom JSON body
+- **403 Forbidden** → `ProblemDetail` (RFC 7807) format

+Implementation difference vs other repos: handlers are defined **inline as lambdas** in the `SecurityFilterChain`, not as `@Component` classes or `@Bean` methods.

+---

 ## Features
 - 401 Unauthorized → simple custom JSON (`status`, `error`, `message`, `timestamp`, `path`)
 - 403 Forbidden → RFC7807 `ProblemDetail` (`type`, `title`, `status`, `detail`, `instance`, `timestamp`)